Riley Green and Ella Langley, ‘Don’t Mind If I Do’: Story Behind the Song

 Riley Green and Ella Langley, 'Don't Mind If I Do': Story Behind the Song

-Riley Green and Ella Langley have another duet at radio.
-The two, who just had a No. 1 hit with “You Look Like You Love Me,” are back with “Don’t Mind If I Do.”
-The song, written by Green, is the title track of his latest album, out last fall.
+Riley Green and Ella Langley have another successful single at radio.
+The two, who already had a No. 1 hit with “You Look Like You Love Me,” are back with “Don’t Mind If I Do.”
+The song, written by Green, is the title track of his latest album, out in 2024.
 After Green had a No. 1 hit with “Worst Way,” a song he also wrote by himself, the Alabama native decided to release the love song as his next single, becoming the most-added at radio the week it was released.

 Even when Green asked Langley to come sing on the song, he still didn’t realize that he had already found his perfect duet partner.